Minimalist Solutions To Online Shopping Addiction and Overspending

 Americans and others are amassing a lot of stuff

 Americans are amassing a lot of stuff.
-Before the internet shoppers actually had to leave the house and go to multiple stores with limited selections to make a purchase.
+Before the internet, shoppers had to leave home and visit multiple stores with limited selection to make a purchase.

-Now, we can shop from anywhere at any time with an overwhelming selection of product providers and product selection than ever before.
+Now, we can shop from anywhere at any time, with an overwhelming selection of products and providers than ever before.

-Shoppers literally have the world at their fingertips as they are able to purchase almost anything instantly from a laptop, phone, or tablet.
+Shoppers have the world at their fingertips, able to purchase almost anything instantly from a laptop, phone, or tablet.

 Americans are amassing a lot of stuff.
 The internet makes consumerism as easy as a few clicks.
-With growing online shopping addiction on the rise, shoppers don’t even browse or shop anymore.
+With online shopping addiction on the rise, shoppers no longer browse or shop.
 They just go to their favorite websites and click to buy.

-Shoppers can shop from anywhere and products can arrive at the shopper’s doorstep as soon as the next day.
+Shoppers can shop from anywhere, and products can arrive at their doorsteps as soon as the next day.
 This ease and convenience feed the growth of online shopping addiction.

 As a Minimalist, this trend alarms me.
-Americans are amassing so much cheap useless junk our living spaces are bursting at the seams.
+Americans are amassing so much cheap, useless junk that our living spaces are bursting at the seams.

 For example, we spend more on shoes, jewelry, and watches ($100 billion) than on higher education ($99 billion).